 So, why didn’t I give up in disgust somewhere in the middle of the book as those improbable coincidences began to appear?
 I was sorely tempted, again and again, but I soldiered on in the belief that Marquis was describing actual events.
 And, the book’s abundant flaws aside, the action is propulsive.
 Marquis tells a suspenseful story.
 If that’s enough to induce you to read the book, have at it.
 But don’t expect to learn anything about the history of World War II espionage.

-There are many novels on the same subject that are solidly grounded in historical fact.
-Check out 20 most enlightening historical novels (plus dozens of runners-up).
-And if you’re looking for exciting historical novels, check out Top 10 historical mysteries and thrillers reviewed here (plus 100 others).
+There are many better novels on the same subject that are solidly grounded in historical fact.
+Check out 20 most enlightening historical novels.
+And if you’re looking for exciting historical novels, check out Top 10 historical mysteries and thrillers.

 You might also be interested in Top 10 great popular novels.

 - 30 outstanding detective series from around the world